dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 Each time you deploy an application, the following steps execute:

-- An archive of your application folder is created and uploaded to DBOS Cloud.
+1. **Upload**: An archive of your application folder is created and uploaded to DBOS Cloud.
 This archive can be up to 500 MB in size.
-- Your application's dependencies are installed.
+2. **Configuration**: Your application's dependencies are installed and the application is built.
-In Python, dependencies are loaded from `requirements.txt`.
-In TypeScript, they are loaded from `package-lock.json`, or from `package.json` if this is not present.
+    - In Python, dependencies are loaded from `requirements.txt`.
+In TypeScript, they are loaded from `package-lock.json`, or from `package.json` if the latter is not present.
 You must provide one of these files to successfully deploy.
 The maximum size of your app after all dependencies are installed is 2 GB.
+    - In TypeScript, your application is built using `npm run build`.
+    - DBOS Pro subscribers can [configure](#configuring-application-deployment) _setup steps_ to run before the application is built.
+These steps are meant to customize the runtime environment for your application, for example installing system packages and libraries.
-- All database migrations specified in your `dbos-config.yaml` are run on your cloud database.
+    - All database migrations specified in your [dbos-config.yaml](#configuring-application-deployment) are run on your cloud database.
+3. **Deployment**:
     - Your application is deployed to a number of [Firecracker microVMs](https://firecracker-microvm.github.io/) with 1vCPU and 512MB of RAM by default.
 DBOS Pro subscribers can [configure](../cloud-tutorials/cloud-cli#dbos-cloud-app-update) the amount of memory allocated to each microVM.
+    - You can [configure](#configuring-application-deployment) the behavior of `dbos start` in `dbos-config.yaml`.

 MicroVMs expect your application to serve requests from port 8000 (Python&mdash;the default port for FastAPI and Gunicorn) or 3000 (TypeScript&mdash;the default port for DBOS Transact and Koa).

 After your application is deployed, the URL of your deployed application is printed.